5 Easy Ways to Improve Your Writing

 I’ve said it before and I’ll say it again: the best writers read.
 There are no exceptions.

-The more you read, the better a writer you’ll become.
+The more you read, the better you’ll get at writing.

 And there’s no harm in recreating someone’s voice in order to try and find your own.